THIS STORY WAS UPDATED

-The big news story in Finland today is street patrols by xenophobic, far-right and neo-Nazi groups.
+The big news story in Finland today is vigilante gangs by xenophobic, far-right and neo-Nazi groups.
 That’s not all.
-Some of the members of these patrol gangs have criminal records.
+Some of the members of these vigilante gangs have criminal records.

 Should we be surprised?

 Not really.
-The political and xenophobic atmosphere in Finland is ideal for the growth of such street-patrol gangs.
+The political and xenophobic atmosphere in Finland is ideal for the growth of such vigilante gangs.

 Neo-Nazi gangs with criminal records patrol the streets of Finnish towns and cities.

-These street-patrol gangs are as well a good example of how something racist in Finland gets national attention and becomes mainstream and a household word.
+These vigilante gangs are as well a good example of how something racist in Finland gets national attention and becomes mainstream and a household word.

 The Perussuomalaiset (PS)* are the best example of how racism and hostility against migrants, minorities, and cultural diversity become mainstream and acceptable by the political establishment, media, and public.
 While our attention is on groups like the Soldiers of Odin the real culprits are the PS and us, who give them the benefit of the doubt and a platform for their racist views.